This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Desired product: Lightweight, luxurious, and trendy

-Items for sale at the airport include "Folding Fans Signed by Craftsmen" (2,500 yen)
+The items on sale early are "Folding Fans Signed by Craftsmen" (2,500 yen)and

 People tend to buy it as a "last souvenir" without worrying about the weight.